ligato/docs/docs/intro/overview.md

 ## Ligato VPP Agent

 Ligato is a Golang (Go) framework for developing applications to control and manage cloud native network functions (CNF).
 The Ligato VPP Agent (VPP agent for short) is a Go implementation of control and management plane for VPP-based CNFs.
 The VPP agent comes with a set of VPP-specific plugins for programming the VPP dataplane.
-The Ligato framework's infra system and plugin-based architecture allows developers to build customized control plane applications and solutiuons that extend and/or compliment the functions provided by the VPP agent.
+The Ligato framework's infra system and plugin-based architecture allows developers to build customized control plane applications and solutions that extend and/or compliment the functions provided by the VPP agent.

 ### What Can It Do?